Panda381/PicoLibSDK/Readme.txt

 Booting process
 ---------------
-After the power is turned on and the reset sequence is completed, the processor starts its operation in the BootROM (16 KB from address 0x00000000), which is a fixed part of the RP2040 and cannot be changed by the user.
+After the power is turned on and the reset sequence is completed, the processor starts its operation in the BootROM (16 KB or 32 KB from address 0x00000000), which is a fixed part of the RP2040/RP2350 and cannot be changed by the user.
 The start address ("_start") is stored in the BootROM in the second entry of the interrupt vector.
 The first entry is the address of the stack pointer.

 Both processor cores start in the BootROM in the same way.
 If it is core 1 (detected via CpuID()), core 1 goes into sleep mode in a waiting loop, waiting